Skip to main content

 ACTION ITEM

 The University Pass (U-Pass) is a discounted fare card that replaces cash/other transit cards for all Chicago Transit Authority (CTA) fares and may be used 365 days/year on CTA trains and buses.
 The CTA has chosen to make the TGS U-Pass program optional on a quarterly basis.
-All full-time, part-time, and online TGS students are eligible to opt in to this program (please note the eligibility exceptions below).
+All full-time, part-time, and online TGS students are eligible to opt in to this program.
+The Graduate School will send out a communication with directions on how to opt in.

 Activate Your NetID